rajdev0ps/detail-devsecops/README.md

 # kubernetes-devops-security

-## Fork and Clone this Repo  rambo rjb
+## Fork and Clone this Repo  rambo rjb jacbo

 ## Clone to Desktop and VM